ChipmunkWrangler/einmaleins/docs/wiki/StoreStuff.markdown

-+Marketing Ideas
+#Marketing Ideas
+* Tell Bob where to get it on iOS and Android
+* Ravensburger or other partnerships: I give them a finished product, they stamp it and get 20%
+* Nasa partnership: from toddler to astronaut
+* Space-related license
  * Bundle chocolate with apps: email us with your address and we will mail you a ritter sport of your choice.
  * Check private schools as market.
- * When you reach deep space, show an ad for the next game +Advice
+* * When you reach deep space, show an ad for the next game
+#Advice
  * The WIIFM (What’s In It For Me) principle generally yields the best headlines.
 Articulate a clear benefit to the prospect.
  * Specificity usually wins over generality (specific numbers, items).
 Gun vs. Weapon.
 63% vs. Over 50%.
 There is a headline writing technique known as 4Us (Unique, Ultra Specific, Utilility)
  * In a mature/saturated market it is not enough to simply talk about benefits.
 You must find an angle.
-+Mom Testimonials
+#Mom Testimonials
 https://alextumanov.com/

 “Wow, great app, 11/10!